viamrobotics/docs/docs/internals/controls-package.md

 **Parameters:**

-- `ctx` [(Context)](https://pkg.go.dev/context): A context carries a deadline, a cancellation signal, and other values across API boundaries.
+- `ctx` [(Context)](https://pkg.go.dev/context): A Context carries a deadline, a cancellation signal, and other values across API boundaries.
 - `name` [(string)](https://pkg.go.dev/builtin#string): The desired name of the trapezoidal block.
 - `maxVel` [(float64)](https://pkg.go.dev/builtin#float64): The max velocity for the controlled component to move at.
-- `dependsOn` [([]string)](https://pkg.go.dev/builtin#string): A slice strings containing the names of the other control blocks that the new trapezoidal block depends on.
+- `dependsOn` [([]string)](https://pkg.go.dev/builtin#string): An array of strings containing the names of the other control blocks that the new trapezoidal block depends on.
 Usually the set point and the end point.
-- `loop` (`*Loop`): The control loop that needs to be updated with the newly created trapezoidal block.
+- `loop` (`*Loop`): The control loop to be updated with the newly created trapezoidal block.

 **Returns:**